cylc/cylc-admin/docs/proposal-spawn-on-d.md

 #### Housekeeping waiting tasks

-Waiting tasks can be removed if their parents have all finished (because at that point their parents can't help them anymore).
-Above, if `A` succeeded, and `B` failed (and was handled!), both parents can be removed as finished, and the waiting `C` can be removed parents finished).
+Waiting tasks can be removed if their parents have all finished, because at that point they can no longer automatically satisfy the remaining prerequisites.
+Note that "finished" means succeeded OR [failed but handled](#failed-tasks).

 ### Auto-spawning tasks with no parents